More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 It’s a latticework of narrow streets and alleys crisscrossed with strands of faded prayer flags.

-All of the usual tourist necessities can be found in Thamel – hotels, hostels, restaurants, travel agencies, souvenir stands, silk shops.
-Plus a few extras like blinding dust clouds, speeding motorbikes, honking horns and the occasional goat on a leash (no, that’s not a typo).
+All of the usual tourist necessities can be found in Thamel – hotels, hostels, restaurants, travel agencies, souvenir stands, and silk shops.
+Plus a few extras like blinding dust clouds, speeding motorbikes, honking horns, and the occasional goat on a leash (no, that’s not a typo).

 It’s Kathmandu straight out of central casting and probably what most people picture when they think of the legendary Himalayan capital.